 How does scoring work in mini tennis?

-Mini red tennis is mostly about fun and encouraging children to play, so children won’t start playing matches straight away.
+Blue level and mini red tennis is mostly about fun and encouraging children to play, so children won’t start playing matches straight away.
 As they work through the mini red stage they will start to do match play at lessons, and potentially start playing in individual tournaments or team tennis.

 At this stage, matches are played with tie break scoring.
 One set of up to 10 points, with either sudden death at 9-9, or 2 points ahead to win.